codingMustache/codingMustache/README.md

 ## Joke of the Day

-I don’t play soccer because I enjoy the sport.
-I’m just doing it for kicks.
+Today, my son asked "Can I have a book mark?" and I burst into tears.
+11 years old and he still doesn't know my name is Brian.

 ## Daily Trivia

-What is the number of keys on a standard Windows Keyboard?
+On Twitter, what was the original character limit for a Tweet?
- 1. 104
+ 1. 140
- 2. 76
+ 2. 160
- 3. 94
+ 3. 100
- 4. 64
+ 4. 120

 <details>
   <summary>Answer</summary>
-  104
+  140
 </details>